-Figure 23: Ordinary watercourses and main rivers flowing through the Mid Cynon 1 SFRA flooding during Storm Dennis in the Mid Cynon 1 SFRA was a result of significant overland runoff being generated from the steep hillsides above Aberdare and Aberaman draining to the urban areas on the valley floor via a series of ordinary watercourses, many of which became overwhelmed with water and debris and eventually overtopped, impacting several properties on its course of flow.
+Figure 23: Ordinary watercourses and main rivers flowing through the Mid Cynon 1 SFRA and commercial properties occurring throughout the SFRA.
+The primary source of flooding during Storm Dennis in the Mid Cynon 1 SFRA was a result of significant overland runoff being generated from the steep hillsides above Aberdare and Aberaman draining to the urban areas on the valley floor via a series of ordinary watercourses, many of which became overwhelmed with water and debris and eventually overtopped, impacting several properties on its course of flow.